 Even so, bites do happen, although the majority of spiders don’t have sharp fangs.
 Most of the time, the bitten person will have a small skin rash or some minor irritation.
 There might be some redness and swelling and the site of the bite could be itchy.
 If there is any pain, it’s similar to a small bee sting and lasts an hour or two.

 In some cases, a person might be allergic to a spider bite, perhaps due to some kind of toxin in the spider’s venom.
 Their symptoms could include swelling in the face or trouble breathing and swallowing.

 It’s important to point out that many times people confuse typical bug bites or bee stings with spider bites because they look so similar.
 When it comes to relieving any pain, discomfort, or swelling, there are several easy steps that you can take.
 The very first thing to do is clean the area with warm water and soap.
 Then give these home remedies a try.

 Activated charcoal is naturally absorbent so it will help to remove any toxins from the spider bite.
 You can mix a bit of the substance with water to create a paste and then apply it to the affected area.

 Ice packs solve just about everything, right?
 Well, they work on spider bites, too.
 After cleaning the wound, apply a cold compress to the area with an ice pack or even a bag of frozen veggies.
 The iciness will numb the nerve endings, easing inflammation and discomfort while also relieving the itchiness.

 Baking soda isn’t only great for cleaning just about anything in the house but it works wonders on spider bites, too.
 Combine one teaspoon of baking soda with three teaspoons of water and use a cotton swab or cotton ball to apply the mixture to the affected area.
 Let it sit for five minutes before washing it off.

 Salt is a natural antiseptic and it even has anti-inflammatory properties.
 It will clean out the bite, remove any venom, and ease swelling and redness.
 Using kosher or sea salt, sprinkle some on a wet paper towel or washcloth, then apply it to the bite.
 If you want, you can even keep the salt-covered cloth on the area by using a bandage to keep it there.

 The humble potato can work miracles for a spider bite.
 Just give one a quick wash and peel and grate it.
 Gather a few pieces of grated potato to create a poultice that you can spread on a thin cloth and secure to the bite.
 Keep it there until the potato poultice is dry and reapply if needed.

-This spice is known for its anti-inflammatory properties but it’s also an antiseptic and antioxidant.
+This spice is known for its anti-inflammatory properties but it’s also antiseptic and antioxidant.
 To create a turmeric paste, combine one to two teaspoons of the spice with a few drops of olive oil.
 You can let it sit on the bitten area for about 10 minutes and repeat as desired.

 You can also make a paste out of aspirin.
 It will be a huge help with any swelling and inflammation.
 Break up one or two aspirin pills in a bit of water until it forms the consistency of a paste.

 Peppermint is a natural analgesic and eases inflammation and pain while drastically reducing itchiness.
 You can use a skin-safe peppermint oil directly on the area two or three times a day.

 This natural skin balm will reduce itching and swelling as well as any pain or tingling while keeping the area moisturized and clean.
 Just apply a bit of aloe vera gel directly on the bite.

 This natural astringent can work well in fighting against a spider bite infection.
 It also eases swelling and itching.
 You can use a cotton swab to apply some lemon juice directly to the spider bite.

 There you have it!
 A list of home remedies for spider bites.